 If you like fresh olives, you’ll quickly pick some up for a low price, but olive oil is the ideal souvenir to take back home – straightforward to transport.
 And olive oil is very affordable, making it one of the best gifts to bring home from Albania.

 Local Alcoholic Beverages

-Cognac is also another of the very famous Albanian products easily purchased.
-You could also look for some beautiful glasses to drink your beverage from, making a wonderful gift for someone unique back home.
+Cognac is also another of the very famous Albanian products that can easily be purchased.
+You could also look for beautiful glasses from which to drink your beverage, making a wonderful gift for someone unique back home.